-Criminal decisions in tribal courts, on the other hand, are not subject to direct appellate review.
+Criminal decisions in tribal courts, on the other hand, are not subject to direct federal appellate review.
 In Santa Clara Pueblo v.
 Martinez, the Supreme Court was asked to determine what forms of review may be granted from a tribal court ruling.
 The Court observed that, after balancing the competing interests of "preventing injustices perpetrated by tribal governments" with "avoiding undue or precipitous interference in the affairs of the Indian people," Congress chose habeas review as the sole form of relief.
 Generally speaking, the writ of habeas corpus requires any government authority who is holding (habeas) a person (corpus) in custody to produce that person to the court in order to determine the legality of his detention.
-In addition to the traditional custody requirement, under ICRA, defendants may only seek federal habeas review when they have exhausted all tribal remedies.
+In addition to the traditional custody requirement, ICRA requires that defendants may only seek federal habeas review when they have exhausted all tribal remedies.

 There are several potential defects with applying the habeas approach to cases over non-Indians.
 First, a writ of habeas corpus, as pointed out by Justice White's dissent in Santa Clara Pueblo, can only be invoked when the defendant is in custody.
 This will preclude any appeal to federal court that entails a fine or where the prison term has already been served.
 Second, protections under ICRA will primarily be construed and enforced in tribal forums.
-Important civil rights such as equal protection and due process will be construed by tribal courts, which may not be bound by the U.S. Constitution.
-With habeas as the only avenue of review, federal oversight accorded criminal defendants might be limited.
-In light of this, Congress may want to reconsider using habeas as the sole form of review if tribal criminal jurisdiction is extended over non-Indians under the VAWA Reauthorization or the SAVE Native Women Act.
-Authorizing the same federal appellate review as is received in federal courts could close this gap.
+Important civil rights such as equal protection and due process will be construed by tribal courts, which may not be